-Do you remember the show Diners, Drive-Ins, and Dives?
-They showed a Mexican restaurant that people lined up out the door for.
-Apparently they had killer carnitas which they then “showed you how to make.”
-If youโve ever seen the show you know that means they just listed off the ingredients and showed it start to finish in about 10 seconds.
-They made theirs in huge batches, but after watching it over and over again, we figured out the proportions of ingredients.
-After a few experimental tries, and several years of making them, we consider these pork carnitas mastered!
-This meat is as good as it comes and makes one killer taco.
-If you are still making ground beef tacos, they will quickly become a thing of the past once you try this recipe.
-Bonus: theyโre even made in the slow cooker!
-Whatโs not to love?!
-Get ready for taco cravings, everybody!
+This is a recipe inspired by a Mexican restaurant featured on the show Diners, Drive-Ins, and Dives that had people lined up out the door for their carnitas.
+They made theirs in huge batches, but after watching it over and over again, we figured out the proportions of the ingredients.
+After a few experimental tries and several years of making them, we consider these pork carnitas mastered!
+This meat is as good as it comes and makes one killer taco

-In some regions of Mexico, carnitas contain orange juice or zest.
+- Optional Orange: In some regions of Mexico, carnitas contain orange juice or zest.
 You can add both to this recipe for a citrus zing.
 Simply add 1/2 cup of orange juice and up to 1 tablespoon of orange zest into this recipe with the oil and spices.

 Trimming isn’t necessary, but it all depends on your personal tastes.
 Fat does not render in a slow cooker so you will end up with gristle and blobs of fat.
 If youโre not a fan of gristly meat, youโll want to trim off some of the larger pieces of fat.
 Donโt worry about trimming it all though, just the larger pieces.

-We are essentially slow frying the pork, which requires a lot of oil.
+We are essentially slow-frying the pork, which requires a lot of oil.
 The secret to the most amazing carnitas is a crisp exterior and tender interior, and you canโt do that without a good amount of oil.
-At the end, there will be a good amount of oil remaining to drain out, so youโre not actually eating all of that oil.
-Also keep in mind, this recipe makes a lot of meat.
-This is much more than just a couple of servings.
-While you could certainly replace the oil with broth, Coca Cola, or other liquids, we highly recommend using oil for the most amazing results.
+In the end, there will be a good amount of oil remaining to drain out, so youโre not actually eating all of that oil.

-Oven Instructions:
+Oven Instructions

 Preheat oven to 350 degrees Fahrenheit.
-Place roast into a 5 to 7 quart oven-safe pot with lid or use a roasting pan and cover with aluminum foil later.
+Place roast into a 5 to 7-quart oven-safe pot with lid or use a roasting pan and cover with aluminum foil later.
 Follow all instructions in the recipe, but instead of placing the meat into a slow cooker, place it in your pot or roasting pan.

 Cover with lid or aluminum foil tightly cover the roast with foil.
 Roast at 350 degrees for 3 to 3 1/2 hours, until pork shreds easily with a fork.
 Shred in the pot or pan.

-- The Best Mexican Beef Barbacoa
+The Best Beef Barbacoa

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and weโve always got you covered with our cooking show.
-You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.
+You can find the complete collection of recipes on YouTube, our Facebook Page, or right here on our website with their corresponding recipes.

 Made Carnitas over the weekend, using this recipe , minus the cloves.
 The meat was very tender and tasty.
 I placed it in a colander to drain the excess oil.
 My family loved them!